 Branches supply the stifle and the adductor and pectineus muscles.Lameness of the Horse|John Victor Lacroix

 The body is attached to these valves, round and beneath the adductor, so as to hide it until one of the valves be removed.

-There is a deep and conspicuous pit for the adductor muscle.
+There is a short adductor ridge, and a deep narrow pit or cleft for the lateral-depressor muscle.